romrom83/MLCE-texture-pack-builder/README.md

-**Currently broken on the MinecraftConsole fork due to some patches they added, it will still work on the original source code while i'm working to make this compatible with both**
+**Currently doesn't work on the MinecraftConsole fork due to some patches they added, it'll still work on the original source code while I'm working to make this compatible with both**

 # MLCE-texture-pack-builder
 Simple python script to compile custom texture packs for Minecraft Legacy Console Edition